belastingdienst/opr-paas/docs/administrators-guide/feature-flags.md

 ### Block

-The option `block` can be set to decline requests with users being set in the Groups block.
+The option `block` can be set to decline requests with users being set in the Groups block, have the controller log warnings to console and the Paas Status block, and have the controller remove groups that have previously been defined.

 !!! example